-Shutt Law Firm handles Will contests and trust disputes in Texas.
+Shutt Law Firm handles Texas estate litigation, including will contests and trust disputes.
 A “will contest” is when a person legally challenges or disputes a deceased person’s Last Will and Testament.
 A trust dispute is a legal case involving the terms or the administration of a trust.
 Texas will contests and trust disputes are usually lawsuits handled in probate court, though many estate cases settle outside of court.
-Here are some of the top questions people have about trust disputes: .
+Here are some of the top questions people have about trust disputes:

 1. When Should You Dispute a Trust in Texas?

 A Trust is another way, other than a Last Will and Testament, to transfer property after someone dies.
 Trusts and Wills can have similar legal defects.
 Certain legal arguments used to challenge a Will are also used to challenge a Trust.
 Listed below are some common Trust dispute legal arguments:

 1. The person creating the Trust (called the “Settlor,” the “Grantor,” or the “Trustor”)) lacked mental capacity to sign a trust document.
 In Texas, a lack of mental capacity to create a trust usually means either that the settlor didn’t understand the trust document he signed, the settlor didn’t grasp what he owned, or the settlor didn’t mentally grasp how the trust document would distribute the trust property.

 2. The wording used in the Trust is confusing or ambiguous, and it’s unclear what the Settlor actually wanted.